yantrajs/yantra/README.md

 25. CSX Module support
 26. Mixed module system, YantraJS supports `require` and `import`.
 27. Explicit resource management with `using` and `await using` keywords.
+28. Partially AOT ready (Source Generators have been used for loading Runtime Objects).

 `*` Most JavaScript today is available in strict mode, we do not feel any need to support non strict mode as modules are strict by default.